ceedubyuh/FasterFishing/README.md

 ## FasterFishing is a Python GUI tool for “goldfishing” Magic: The Gathering Commander decks.
 * It lets you import a decklist, automatically categorize cards, and run simulations to analyze opening hands and early-game performance.

 ### The goal is to quickly test consistency, ramp density, and land counts without needing to play full games or manually Goldfish your deck to oblivion.
-Using reliable math, you can get quick, quantifiable data about your deck without all the hassle.
+Using reliable math you can get quick, quantifiable data about your deck without all the hassle.
 ### The idea isn't to make a simulator that creates an impervious deck, because the RNG in a 4-player format is nigh impossible to account for, but have a mathematical breakdown of your cards you can use to fine tune a list to perform the way you like it and statistically improve the list in ways you would have trouble doing manually.

 ### Features: